 - showing off your coding skills to the world!

 The prize for the best-looking feature-packed playground goes to CodePen.
-The service, co-founded by Chris Coyier, highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature only added in March 2017.
+The service, co-founded by Chris Coyier, highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature added in March 2017.
 It offers advanced functionality such as sharing and embedding of Pens, adding external JS and CSS libraries, popular preprocessors, and tons more.
 The PRO service provides cross-browser testing, pair-programming and teaching options starting from just $9 per month.